-It’s St Patrick’s Day, the feast when we dye our least favorite foods green to see if they’ll taste better that way.
-Actually, today people will dye just about anything green, including their hair, their pets…and in Chicago, the river running through town.
-So how do they make the river green?
-Amazingly, the dye is actually an orange powder — it turns green only when it hits the water!
-At 9:15 in the morning of the parade, 2 boats go out into the water: a bigger boat holding 4 plumbers, and a smaller boat following with just 2 plumbers.
+It’s St. Patrick’s Day, the feast when we dye our least favorite foods green to see if they’ll taste better that way.
+Today people will dye just about anything green, including their hair, their pets…and in Chicago, the river running through town.
+So how do they do that?
+Amazingly, the dye is an orange powder — it turns green only when it hits the water!
+At 9:15 in the morning of the parade, 2 boats go out into the water: a bigger boat holding 4 plumbers, and a smaller boat with just 2 plumbers.
 The guys on the big boat sprinkle the orange powder over the water using flour sifters.
 Then the smaller boat follows to make waves and spread the color.
-Next thing you know, the river is green!
-The 25 pounds of dye keep the river green for about 5 hours — plenty of time to parade around in your green hair.
+The 25 pounds of dye keep the river green for about 5 hours — plenty of time to show off your green hair.

-Wee ones: If the big boat has 4 people on it and the little boat has 2 people, what numbers would you say to count them all?
+Wee ones: If the big boat has 4 people on it and the little boat has 2 people, what numbers would you say to count all those people?

 Little kids: Back when Chicago used 100 pounds of dye, the river stayed green for 5 days!
 If March 17 was the 1st day, what date was the 5th day?
-Bonus: If that started on a Tuesday, what was the 4th day of green river?
+Bonus: If that first day was a Tuesday, what was the 4th day of green river?

 Big kids: If the dye goes in at 9:15 in the morning and lasts 5 hours, until what time will the river stay green?
 Bonus: About 400,000 people go to the Chicago parade.
 How many more would need to show up to make it a million?